 Yes, your spouse and unmarried children under 21 can also get green cards based on your case if you are approved.

 Contact Us To Learn If You Qualify for an EB-2 NIW

-Please feel free to contact us for a free initial consultation.
-You can contact our San Jose office online, or call Fok Immigration Law at 408-212-7014 to schedule a free initial case consultation.
+Please feel free to contact us for a free case evaluation.
+You can contact our San Jose office online, or call Fok Immigration Law at 408-606-8911 to schedule a free initial case evaluation.
 We would be happy to answer any questions regarding EB-2 NIW that you may have.
 We represent clients in the Bay Area, throughout California and the country.